sysflow-telemetry/sf-deployments/docker/README.md

-## Sysflow Docker Telemetry Stack
+# Sysflow Docker Telemetry Stack

-### Introduction
+## Introduction
 This repository contains utility scripts to deploy a local Sysflow telemetry stack.

-#### Deployment
+### Deployment
-A _local_ and a _full stack_ deployment models are described below.
+A _local collection_ (Option 1) and a _full stack_ (Option 2) deployment models are described below.
 The local deployment stores collected traces on the local filesystem and the full stack deployment exports the collected traces to a S3-compatible object storage server.

-#### Prerequisites
+### Prerequisites
 To guarantee a smooth deployment, the kernel headers must be installed in the host operating system.

 This can usually be done on Debian-like distributions with: